 Men’s Ministry—The Men’s Ministry offers adult men opportunities for fellowship, discipleship and service throughout the year.
 The ministry recently celebrated the 4oth anniversary of the Dudley Colhoun Men’s Prayer Breakfast, which meets on Friday mornings year-round.
 From September through May, teams of 10 to 12 men take turns preparing Sunday breakfast for parishioners.
 The ministry landscaping team helps keep up the grounds around the church and in Dalton Garden.
 The ministry has sponsored skeet-shooting events and is planning a Monday night men’s dinner series beginning this fall.

-Young Adults and Families—The Young Adults and Families Ministry serves parishioners in their 20s, 30s and 40s, married and single, with and without children.
+Young Adults Ministry—The Young Adults Ministry serves parishioners in their 20s, 30s and 40s, married and single, with and without children.
 The group plans fund-raising, service and social events throughout the year.

 Memorials Committee—This committee manages and disburses money that the church receives from memorial gifts.
 Applications are accepted for review for various projects, and the committee makes recommendations to the Vestry for the final decision on disbursement.